oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 - ``user`` stores the database user name as the value.
 - ``password`` stores the reference to the Azure Key Vault and Secret as the value.
+- ``wallet_location`` stores the reference to the Azure Key Vault and Secret that contains the wallet as the value.
+This can only be used in node-oracledb Thin mode.
 - ``node-oracledb`` stores the values of the node-oracledb specific properties.
 The properties that can be stored in Azure App Configuration include ``poolMin``, ``poolMax``, ``poolIncrement``, ``poolTimeout``,